-NORD gratefully acknowledges David W. Carley, PhD, Professor of Biobehavioral Health Sciences, Medicine and Bioengineering; Director, Center for Narcolepsy, Sleep and Health Research (CNSHR), University of Illinois at Chicago, for assistance in the preparation of this report.
+NORD gratefully acknowledges Mary C. Kapella, PhD, RN, Assistant Professor Biobehavioral Health Sciences and Interim Director Center for Narcolepsy, Sleep and Health Research (CNSHR), and David W. Carley, PhD, Professor of Biobehavioral Health Sciences, Medicine and Bioengineering, University of Illinois at Chicago, for assistance in the preparation of this report.

 The development and severity of symptoms associated with narcolepsy vary greatly from one person to another.
 The onset of symptoms initially occurs one at a time; appearance of new symptoms may be separated by years, with sleepiness generally preceding cataplexy.
 Narcolepsy usually begins in an adolescent whose initial symptoms are mild but worsen with age.
 Sometimes symptoms do not change for months, while at other times symptoms may change very quickly.
 Depending upon the severity of the disorder, narcolepsy can dramatically affect a person’s daily routine, disrupting all aspects of a person’s life.